microsoft/kGrid/README.md

 # kGrid
-kGrid is a grid control based on jQuery.
+kGrid (keyGrid) is a grid control based on jQuery.
 The control can show your data elegantly in different devices.
 Below are some highlights of the control:

 1. Fast. kGrid supports UI rendering, cell by cell for large data set, not only for rows but also for columns.
 2. Responsive. kGrid changes view for narrow screen devices.